 10 Warning Signs of Adolescent Depression

-It’s important for teens and their friends and family members to know how to recognize symptoms of adolescent depression.
-Here are 10 of the most common warning signs.
+It’s important for teens and their friends and family members to know how to recognize symptoms of adolescent depression and other teen mental health issues.
+Here are 10 of the most common depression symptoms.

 - Avoidance of social situations and a loss of interest in favored activities